mhunt429/mhunt429/README.md

 I currently work as a Senior Software Engineer in the payments industry.
 My company builds fintech products to support Non-Profit Organizations through payment processing and portal management tools.

-Outside of work I love playing guitar and serving in my church!
+Outside of work, I love playing guitar and serving in my church!

 ## Education
 M.S.
 Computer Science - Georgia Insitute of Technology (currently in progress) <br>